Macarius the Great of Egypt

 "The heart itself is only a small vessel, yet dragons are there and lions, there are poisonous beasts and all the treasures of evil, there are rough and uneven roads, there are precipices but there too is God and the Angels, life is there and the Kingdom, there too is light and there, the Apostles and heavenly cities and treasures of grace."

-A cowherd from the Nile Delta, Macarius the Great became the patriarch of desert monasticism — transforming the Scetic wilderness into a city of prayer that would house nearly 365 monasteries.
-When falsely accused of seduction, he bore the slander in silence for months until God vindicated him, then fled deeper into the desert to escape the fame that followed.
+A cowherd from the Nile Delta, Macarius the Great became one of the founding fathers of desert monasticism — drawing so many disciples to the Scetic wilderness that the entire Nitrian region came to bear his name.
+When falsely accused of seduction, he bore the slander in silence for months until God vindicated him through the accuser's own agonized confession, then fled deeper into the desert to escape the fame that followed.

 Life Locations